nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 How about now?

+Q13.
 Are there remaining species that don't make sense?

+Q14.
 Inspect some taxa.
 Are there any you feel confident calling as present?
 Are there any you don't feel confident about?
 Why?

 For more information on using MEGAN, see the user manual: <http://ab.inf.uni-tuebingen.de/data/software/megan5/download/manual.pdf>

-Try looking at the functional mode.
+Try looking at the functional mode by clicking on the KEGG icon.

-Does this sample have the Shiga-toxin detected (hint: look under Human Diseases category) ?
+Q15.
+Does this sample have the Shiga-toxin genes in it? (hint: look under Human Diseases category) ?

 Now, download some more files, you can choose one, or several from this list!
 If you relate the file names to the original paper we published you could even put together a hypothesis to test (note the diagnosis is in the file name).